 "It's been so surprising and flattering that people all over the world are reacting to our Baby Yoda cocktail," Young told TODAY Food in an email.
 "It's been a difficult year for businesses everywhere especially in hospitality, so we thought we would try and have some fun and create something interesting … we only thought it would be viewed by our local customers but it’s been incredible to see it shared all over the world."

-While Young did not respond to TODAY's request for a specific recipe, I decided to attempt to make my own Baby Yoda cocktail for an at-home happy hour.
+While Young did not provide me with a specific recipe, I decided to attempt to make my own Baby Yoda cocktail for an at-home happy hour.

 For my version, I poured 2 ounces of vodka, the juice of half a fresh lime, half a muddled kiwi, a splash of bitters and an ounce of demerara syrup (which has same proportions as basic simple syrup (1:1) but swaps in demerara or turbinado sugar).